crseat/weather-service/README.md

 - Uses the NWS discovery pattern: `/points/{lat},{lon}` => `properties.forecast` URL; then GET that URL to obtain periods.
 - Caches `/points` lookups and forecast responses in-memory with a simple TTL to avoid hammering the API.
 - Requires Go **1.22+** (uses the new stdlib ServeMux patterns like `GET /path`).
+- Implements a graceful shutdown with a 5-second timeout.

+## Possible Improvements

+- More Unit Tests especially for the server
+- If we were in prod, we would probably use a database like redis for the cache so that the cache can be shared across multiple instances of the service.
+- CICD with GitHub Actions